velescore/veles-wiki/Masternode-Setup-Guide.md

 # Veles Masternode Setup Guide (Ubuntu 16.04)

-The easiest way to setup Veles Core Masternode is using our **automatic** [Masternode Installation Script](https://github.com/Velescore/veles-masternode-install).

-***

-This guide will assist those who wish to **manually** set-up Veles Masternode on a Linux Server running Ubuntu 16.04.
-(Use at your own risk)
+This is a step-by step tutorial on how to to set-up Veles Masternode on a Linux Server running Ubuntu 16.04, taking advantage of [Veles Masternode Installer](https://github.com/Velescore/veles-masternode-install) script.

 If you require further assistance contact the support team @ [Discord](https://discord.gg/P528fGg)
 ***